eeintech/guide/docs/s_pick.md

 You are 100% certain nothing fits but have you asked your colleagues?
 Fair enough, let's pick a new one.

-## Game on
+## The hunt is on

 Nothing more satisfying than shopping for a new toy, right?

-Here are the rules of the game:
+Here are the rules of the hunt:

 - Match the component specifications to your own.
 - Be sure you can buy it for the entire product life and not just right now.